What the European Accessibility Act Means for Your Website

 - free services funded by advertising, sponsorship, etc.

 Microenterprise has been defined as: “an enterprise which employs fewer than 10 persons and which has an annual turnover or annual balance sheet not exceeding 2 million Euro.”.
-However, even if you fit into this category, you should plan for the future, specifically if you are planning for growing your business.
+However, even if you fit into this category, you should plan for the future with inclusive design, specifically if you are planning for growing your business.
+Digital accessibility benefits everyone.

 The European Accessibility Act 2025 is a forward-thinking initiative that promises to make the digital world more accessible to everyone.
 By setting a single set of rules for accessibility, the EU is not only helping individuals with disabilities but also providing clarity and consistency for businesses operating within its borders.
 As we approach the implementation date, it is crucial for companies to understand and prepare for the changes that the EAA will bring.